input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 ## E: Non-Interactive ZK Tally Proof

-Non-Interactive ZK (Zero Knowledge) Tally Proof algorithm helps to solve only one problem, to proove that the specific encrypted message was decrypted into the specific resulted value, using exactly that secret key, which is corresponds to the some shared public key.
+Non-Interactive ZK (Zero Knowledge) Tally Proof algorithm helps to solve only one problem, to prove that the specific encrypted message was decrypted into the specific resulted value, using exactly that secret key, which is corresponds to the some shared public key.